Build with BQL

 }Arc Metadata

 works like but wraps each result in an metadata envelope with $arcCreatedAt (ISO timestamp).
 Useful for seeing when connections were made: friendships, memberships, audit trails.
-Since are full kinds, they can carry their own data fields too.

 {